kubewarden/high-risk-service-account-policy/README.md

 `service-account` is the service account from the resource being deployed or the `default` one.

+The policy rejects a workload as soon as it found a blocked operation.
+Therefore, it avoids hitting the Kubernetes API too many timeb before rejecting the request.

 ## Kubernetes Authorization API considerations

 Kubernetes authorization API allow cluster operators to define multiple